 No U.S. city is immune to the challenges that affect children who’ve languished in foster care and juvenile justice systems from coast to coast.
 Nearly half of America’s homeless population has spent time in foster care, and youth who are incarcerated face a significantly diminished likelihood of ever earning a high school diploma.

 Many children face trauma and uncertain futures even in San Diego County, where the idyllic weather stands in stark contrast to the reality that thousands of youth are separated from their families each year.
 It’s here that the Clinton Foundation, The San Diego Foundation, and the County of San Diego are collaborating to identify sustainable solutions to the challenges encountered by families involved in the child welfare and juvenile justice systems.
-Building on the progress of the Live Well San Diego action framework in achieving better health for all populations, this partnership aims to improve outcomes for vulnerable children and may provide important lessons for communities across the United States.
+Building on the progress of the Live Well San Diego action framework in achieving better health for all populations, this Strong Families, Thriving Communities partnership aims to improve outcomes for vulnerable children and may provide important lessons for communities across the United States.

 How Circumstances at Birth Can Lead to Disparities in Health and Separated Families

 A report of child maltreatment usually marks the beginning of a family’s interaction with San Diego County Child Welfare Services.
 An initial report of such abuse or neglect, or interaction with law enforcement, offers an early opportunity to provide parents with resources that may prevent a child from having to be removed from their home.
 The traumatic process of removal is carefully considered and rarely the first response as it can have long-lasting consequences – for example, children placed in foster care have disproportionately high occurrences of mental health disorders, higher teen birth rates, and lower high school completion rates and earnings throughout their lifetimes.

 But many families face inequities that social service agencies and community based organizations can address to prevent maltreatment and involvement in the juvenile justice system.